pmkruyen/dearscholar/app/filestructure.md

 |question | Question text|  |
 |footer | Optional question footer text |  |

-## responseTableModuleA, responseTableModuleB, responseTableModuleC, responseTableModuleD
+## 6-9) four response tables
-Lastly, four empty response tables in which respondents' data is stored, one table for each module.
+Lastly, four empty response tables (responseTableModuleA, responseTableModuleB, responseTableModuleC, responseTableModuleD)  in which respondents' data is stored, one table for each module.
 Each of these four tables has the following columns, each row represents a seperate response entry:

 | Column name | Content | Options |
 |:---------|:---------:|---------:|